OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/In_Five_Steps_to_Your_Course_With_the_Course_Editor.md

     ![Insert course elements](assets/insert_course_elements16.png){ class="shadow" }

 2. Indicate a title in the tab "Title and description" and save your settings.
-Eventuell noch einen Titel für das Kursmenü eingeben, falls Ihr Basistitel zu lang ist.
+Possibly enter another title for the course menu if your base title is too long.

 3. In the tab "Page content" click on "Create page and open in editor".
 This is how you get to the OpenOlat HTML editor.